 Angel to the Rescue

-The faith of two young girls teaches their mothers that God can be relied upon, no matter what comes.
+The faith of two young girls teaches their mothers that God can be relied upon.

 A Point of Grace concert was a delightful way to end a fun day at the Iowa State Fair.
 My sister Connie and I, along with our ten-year-old daughters, made the three-hour trip early that morning so we could enjoy a full day of attractions, rides, fried food and gazing at the famous cow sculpture made of butter.